stuartdd/goWebApp/README.md

 The following high level values are defiend as:

+Note that GO's json Unmarshal (The process that reads the JSON) is not case sensitive for the FIRST character of the name value so **ServerDataRoot** and **serverDataRoot** are equivilant.

 ## **port**

 Defines the integer port number for the application to run on.
 For example port 8082 will require the following URL

 ```
 http://localhost:8082/static/dart.html
 ```

 Not ports below 100 require admin privilages to run.

 ## **ServerDataRoot**